How to protect yourself and others from infection as COVID-19 cases increase

 Health Canada says those who are infected with COVID-19 may have few, if any symptoms, or may not know they're infected because symptoms of the novel coronavirus are similar to a cold or flu.

-Others symptoms can include fatigue, sputum production, muscle or joint pain, sore throat, headache and chills.
+Other symptoms can include fatigue, mucus production, muscle or joint pain, sore throat, headache and chills.
+COVID-19 can sometimes escalate to pneumonia.

+According to the Public Health Agency of Canada, 80 per cent of the people confirmed to have COVID-19 in this country have developed a cough, 56 per cent a fever, and 27 per cent have experienced shortness of breath.

 Symptoms may take up to 14 days to appear after exposure to COVID-19.
 Health officials are still trying to determine whether the virus can be transmitted to others if someone is not showing symptoms.
 While experts believe this is possible, it's considered to be rare.